 Beatriz Mesquita was born in Brazil on the 7th of April 1991.
-She started training Jiu Jitsu in 1996 together with her brother, as an extra curricular sporting activity.
-Though Beatriz’ brother would abandon the sport a year later, Bia persisted even as she moved with her family to the beach town of Saquarema (state of Rio de Janeiro).
+She started training Jiu-Jitsu in 1996 together with her brother, as an extracurricular sporting activity.
+Though Beatriz’s brother would abandon the sport a year later, Bia persisted even as she moved with her family to the beach town of Saquarema (state of Rio de Janeiro).
 In Saquarema she started training under Coach Luis Fernando from the Vento Sul academy.

 In 2006 she started training wrestling (freestyle) on time to win a junior state title in the sport.
-After that she abandoned both wrestling and swimming to dedicate her full attention to BJJ and her studies.
+After that, she abandoned both wrestling and swimming to dedicate her full attention to BJJ and her studies.
 She received her brown belt in June 2009 from Leticia Ribeiro while still on the podium of the “Mundial”.
-She would repeat the deed on March 2011 at the Pan American, this time receiving the much coveted black belt from the hands of her master Leticia Ribeiro.
+She would repeat the deed in March 2011 at the Pan American, this time receiving the much-coveted black belt from the hands of her master Leticia Ribeiro.

 Beatriz Mesquita vs Michelle Nicolini